• Skip to primary navigation

 Creamy Turkey and Gnocchi Soup

-Creamy Turkey and Gnocchi Soup recipe from above
+Creamy Turkey Gnocchi Soup

-This Creamy Turkey and Gnocchi Soup is infused with the earthy flavors of fresh rosemary and sage, with tender shreds of turkey and pillowly gnocchi lingering in the creamy sauce.
+This Creamy Turkey Gnocchi Soup is infused with the earthy flavors of fresh rosemary and sage, with tender shreds of turkey and pillowly gnocchi lingering in the creamy sauce.

-5 from 3 votes
+5 from 4 votes

 Print Pin Rate Save Saved